F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Resources Specifically for Benefits-Eligible Faculty and Staff:

-Educational programs to promote the awareness of Discrimination and Harassment are offered at New Student Orientation, in New Employee Orientation, in the residence halls/apartments, and on campus throughout the academic year.
-Such prevention and awareness programs include a statement that the University prohibits all forms of unlawful Discrimination and Harassment including sexual harassment, definitions of various types of sexual harassment.
+Educational programs to promote the awareness of Discrimination, Harassment, and Hazing are offered at New Student Orientation, in New Employee Orientation, in the residence halls/apartments, through Athletics and Student Life, and on campus throughout the academic year.
+Such prevention and awareness programs include a statement that the University prohibits all forms of unlawful Hazing, Discrimination and Harassment, including sexual harassment, and definitions of various types of sexual harassment.

 Training of Officials

-Investigations and Equity Panels will be conducted by officials who have received annual training on a number of areas including, but not limited to, the definitions of Discrimination and Harassment, including sexual harassment, domestic violence, dating violence, sexual assault, and stalking; the scope of the University’s education program or activity; how to conduct an investigation and grievance process, including the Equity Panel, appeals and Informal Resolution processes; how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Investigations and Equity Panels will be conducted by officials who have received annual training on several areas including, but not limited to, the definitions of Hazing, Discrimination and Harassment, including sexual harassment, domestic violence, dating violence, sexual assault, and stalking; the scope of the University’s education program or activity; how to conduct an investigation and grievance process, including the Equity Panel, appeals and Informal Resolution processes; how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 Decision-makers will also receive training on any technology to be used at the Equity Panel and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant.
 Investigators will also receive training on issues of relevance to create an investigation report that fairly summarizes relevant evidence.
-Any materials used to train these individuals will promote impartial investigations and adjudications of Formal Complaints for Prohibited Conduct under the Equal Opportunity and Non-Discrimination Policy.
-All training materials will be posted on the Institutional Equity Offices' website.

 Independence and Conflict of Interest

-The Title IX Coordinator and Affirmative Action Officer oversees the implementation of these Procedures and acts with independence and authority free from bias and conflicts of interest.
-The Title IX Coordinator and Affirmative Action Officer and other Equity Officials receive annual training and are trained to ensure they are not biased for or against any party in a specific case, or for or against Complainants and/or Respondents, generally.
-To raise any concern involving bias or conflict of interest by the Title IX Coordinator and Affirmative Action Officer, contact the Vice President for Government Affairs and General Counsel.
+The Title IX Coordinator and Director of Institutional Equity oversees the implementation of these Procedures and acts with independence and authority, free from bias and conflicts of interest.
+The Title IX Coordinator and Director of Institutional Equity and other Equity Officials receive annual training and are trained to ensure they are not biased for or against any party in a specific case, or for or against Complainants and/or Respondents, generally.
+To raise any concern involving bias or conflict of interest by the Title IX Coordinator and Director of Institutional Equity, contact the Vice President for Government Affairs and General Counsel.
 Upon receiving a concern of bias or conflict of interest, the Vice President for Government Affairs and General Counsel may designate an appropriate person to review and respond regarding the concerns raised, including recommending action to eliminate any bias or conflict of interest that might be found.
-Concerns of bias or a potential conflict of interest by the Investigators or decision-makers should be raised with the Title IX Coordinator and Affirmative Action Officer.
+Concerns of bias or a potential conflict of interest by the Investigators or Decision-makers should be raised with the Title IX Coordinator and Director of Institutional Equity.

-The Title IX Coordinator and Affirmative Action Officer may appoint external, independent parties with appropriate training to fill any of the defined roles within the Equal Opportunity and Non-Discrimination Policy or these Procedures.
+The Title IX Coordinator and Director of Institutional Equity may appoint external, independent parties with appropriate training to fill any of the defined roles within the Equal Opportunity and Non-Discrimination Policy, the Hazing Policy, or these Procedures.
 Any external parties retained under this section will agree to abide by all confidentiality provisions set forth within this Policy or these Procedures and applicable law.

 Recordkeeping

-The University will maintain for a period of seven years records of its Discrimination and Harassment Grievance Process, including:
+The University will maintain for a period of seven years records of its Discrimination, Harassment, Hazing, and Grievance Process, including:

-1. Each discrimination and harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation;
+1. Each discrimination, harassment and/or hazing investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation;

 2. Any disciplinary sanctions imposed on the Respondent;